-Our timberlands are not just a valuable financial resource, they are the legacy for future generations.
-For this reason, we participate in programs and management strategies that will ensure this legacy.
+Our timberlands are part of our legacy for future generations.
+We participate in programs and management strategies that will ensure this legacy.
 Our timberlands are certified under the SFI trademark as sustainable forests.
 From a practice of sustained yield forestry, to the protection of indigenous wildlife, to participation in a cooperative project to develop genetically superior seeds, we are committed to the protective and sustaining stewardship of our lands.

 Fruit Grower Supply forests grow more volume than is cut each year.
 We harvest an average of 60 to 70 million board feet of timber annually in California, Oregon, and Washington.
 Approximately 10,000 acres per year are treated for either reforestation or to improve the growth of young forests.
 We offer Conifer products including Douglas Fir, White Fir, Red Fir, Noble Fir, Ponderosa Pine, Sugar Pine, Incense Cedar, Western Red Cedar, Western Hemlock.
 And we offer Hardwood products including Red Alder and Big Leaf Maple.

 - Our commitment to sustainability is all-inclusive and integrates the management, harvesting, and reforestation of our timberlands with responsible conservation of soil, air, water, wildlife, and aesthetic qualities.

 - We harvest over the long term, and at sustainable rates.

 - We promptly reforest after harvesting; usually immediately, but always within 2 years after harvest.